Superconductivity studied by solving ab initio low-energy effective Hamiltonians for carrier doped CaCuO$_2$, Bi$_2$Sr$_2$CuO$_6$, Bi$_2$Sr$_2$CaCu$_2$O$_8$, and HgBa$_2$CuO$_4$: Ab initio results

 \subsubsection{Bi2212}

 We begin with the results for Bi2212.
-Fig.~\ref{fig:Pdbi2212} shows $P_{d}(r)$ and $\bar{P}_{d}(L)$ at $\delta = 0.167$ for $L$ from $16$ to $36$ by switching off the interlayer transfers and interactions.
-Namely we first show the results obtained by solving the single-layer Hamiltonian despite the actual two-layer unit cell of Bi2212.
-Similarly to CaCuO$_2$, we identify a SC ground state with large $\bar{P}_{d}$ and it does not change significantly by increasing $L$, where the size extrapolation gives $\bar{P}_{d}^{\infty} \sim 0.0151$ as shown in the inset of Fig.~\ref{fig:Pdbi2212}, which corresponds to a SC order parameter $F_{\mathrm{SC}}^{\infty} \sim 0.12$.
+Figure~\ref{fig:Pdbi2212} shows $P_{d}(r)$ and $\bar{P}_{d}(L)$ at $\delta = 0.167$ for $L$ from $16$ to $36$ by switching off the interlayer transfers and interactions.
+Namely we first show the results obtained by solving the single-layer Hamiltonian despite the actual two-layer unit cell of Bi2212. {The case of $\delta$ dependent Hamiltonian is also shown in Appendix~\ref{app:delta_dependent_Hamiltonian}, where the difference is small.} Similarly to CaCuO$_2$, we identify a SC ground state with large $\bar{P}_{d}$ and it does not change significantly by increasing $L$, where the size extrapolation gives $\bar{P}_{d}^{\infty} \sim 0.0151$ as shown in the inset of Fig.~\ref{fig:Pdbi2212}, which corresponds to a SC order parameter $F_{\mathrm{SC}}^{\infty} \sim 0.12$.
 This relatively strong value of $F_{\mathrm{SC}}^{\infty}$ is understandable, because the $U/|t_1|$ ratio has a value of $U/|t_1| \sim 9.4$, which is the strongest among all four considered compounds.
 Again the enhanced $F_{\mathrm{SC}}^{\infty}$ originates from the larger $U/|t_1|$ in accordance with the observation in the comparison of Hg1201 and CaCuO$_2$ in Sec.~\ref{Hg1201}.
 This large $F_{\mathrm{SC}}^{\infty}$ is also consistent with the high $T_{c} $ (up to $\sim 100$ K)~\cite{Hobou2009}.
-We will discuss more involved aspect in Sec.~\ref{sec:discussion}.
+We will discuss more intricate aspect in Sec.~\ref{sec:discussion}.

-The competition with other phases are seen in $\delta$ dependence of the total energy shown in Fig.\ref{fig:EnergyOverDeltaBi2212} in Appendix~\ref{app:Bi2212-01}.
-Similarly to CaCuO$_2$, the SC state is the ground state in most of the doping concentration, while it is severely competing with spin/charge ordered states.
+The competition with other phases is seen in $\delta$ dependence of the total energy shown in Fig.\ref{fig:EnergyOverDeltaBi2212} in Appendix~\ref{app:Bi2212-01}.
+Similarly to CaCuO$_2$, the SC state is the ground state in most of the doping concentration, while it is severely competing with spin and charge ordered states.